Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Definitions, Assumptions, and Notations

 \subsection{Problem Definitions}

 We use $G=(V\cup\{v_0\}, E)$ to denote a complete graph, where the vertex $v_0$ represents the depot and vertices in $V$ represent customers.
 There is a non-negative weight function $w: E\to \mathbb{R}_{\geq0}$ on the edges in $E$, which denotes the distance between two endpoints of the edge.
-The weight function $w$ is a semi-metric function, i.e., it satisfies the symmetric and triangle inequality properties.
-For any weight function $w: X\to \mathbb{R}_{\geq0}$, we will extend it to subsets of $X$, i.e., we define $w(Y) = \sum_{x\in Y} w(x)$ for any $Y\subseteq X$.
-An \emph{itinerary} is a walk starting and ending at vertex $v_0$.
-An itinerary can be split into several minimal cycles containing $v_0$, and each such cycle is called a \emph{tour}.
-The Capacitated Vehicle Routing Problem (CVRP) can be described as follows.
+The weight function $w$ is a metric function, i.e., it satisfies the symmetric and triangle inequality properties.
+For any weight function $w: X\to \mathbb{R}_{\geq0}$, we will extend it to subsets of $X$ by defining $w(Y) = \sum_{x\in Y} w(x)$ for any $Y\subseteq X$.
+A feasible solution of CVRP is also called an \emph{itinerary}, which is a walk starting and ending at vertex $v_0$.
+It can be partitioned into several minimal itineraries containing $v_0$, each of which is called a \emph{tour}.